Patertuck/hugging-face-transformer-analysis/README.md

 ### Pynguin test generation

 To determine where Pynguin should place automatically generated tests, we can rely on several ways of identifying the test file that is most closely connected to a given source file.
-One approach is to analyze commit history and select the test file that has most often changed together with the source file, since frequent co-evolution suggests a strong relationship.
+One approach is to analyse commit history and select the test file that has most often changed together with the source file, since frequent co-evolution suggests a strong relationship.
 Another option is to compare names and directory structures by choosing the test file whose naming pattern or location matches the structure of the target module.
 A further method is to examine existing test imports and static usage patterns to find which test file currently exercises or references the source file.
 Additional strategies such as analyzing dependency graphs or evaluating directory proximity could also support this decision.

 ### Test placement methods